I’ve had the opportunity to speak with a lot of private practice owners over the years.

 We help people get healthier…naturally.

-Flipping the Pyramid is about making PT and conservative care the forefront of healthcare.
+Flipping the Pyramid is about making Physical Therapy and conservative care the forefront of healthcare.
 Specifically, musculoskeletal treatment.

 Ultimately, we will be fulfilling the promises of many politicians (who’ve failed repeatedly) who’ve claimed they will lower costs and help people live healthier…